Everything You Should Know about Air Conditioning

 Air conditioning is a key part of providing a comfortable drive, especially on a hot summer day.
 There are many different components of the A/C system.
-Over time, these parts many break.
-Therefore, it is important to pay attention to key signs that your air conditioning may need fixed.
+Over time, these parts may break.
+Therefore, it is important to pay attention to key signs that your air conditioning may need fixing.

 The sun is beating down on a long, hot summer day as you slide into the driver’s seat.
 You are just moments away from filling the car with cool air from your air-conditioning—or so you think.
 Your heart sinks when you realize that the AC is not working in the car, and you will have to suffer in the heat for a bit longer.

 If you’re like many drivers, you probably wonder: Why is my car’s AC not working?
 Air conditioning is a complicated system comprising many components.
 Over time, these components can wear out and break.
 There are some logical failure points in the system, and they can give warning signs.

 Pay attention to those warning signs, and get your air conditioning system serviced before you face a long drive in an overheated car’s interior.

 How Do Car Air-Conditioning Systems Work?

 It’s enough for most people to know that your car’s AC will be there when you need it.
 Yet understanding how the system works at a basic level can help make you a smart car owner who addresses problems before they arise.

 The key component in an air-conditioning system is the liquid refrigerant.
 Air-conditioning systems work by moving the refrigerant across different components to convert it into a gas that releases cool air.
 The system also absorbs heat and humidity from the vehicle, adding to your comfort levels.